robbi-blechdose/GB-J-Compiler/README.md

 ### Installation

-Install Java on your machine (in case you haven't already).
+Install Java (minimum Java 8) on your machine (in case you haven't already).

 Extract the release ZIP into a directory of your choice.